wazuh/wazuh-documentation/source/installation-guide/more-installation-alternatives/offline-all-in-one.rst

           # curl -sO https://raw.githubusercontent.com/wazuh/wazuh-documentation/4329_Write_offline_installation_guide/resources/open-distro/download-offline-installation/offline-zypp-download.sh
           # bash ./offline-zypp-download.sh

 #.
-Copy or move the ``/wazuh-offline/`` folder contents to a folder accessible to the host from where the offline installation will be carried out.
+Copy or move ``./wazuh-offline/`` folder contents to a folder accessible to the host from where the offline installation will be carried out.

 ..
   see the :ref:`Packages list <packages>` section.